Asian Latin Americans: Roles in labor

 Asian Latin Americans served various roles during their time as low wage workers in Latin America.
 In the second half of the nineteenth century, nearly a quarter of a million Chinese migrants in Cuba worked primarily on sugar plantations.
 The Chinese "coolies" who migrated to Peru took up work on the Andean Railroad or the Guano Fields.
 Over time the Chinese progressed to acquiring work in urban centers as tradesmen, restaurateurs and in the service industry.
-By the second decade of the nineteenth century, approximately 25,000 Chinese migrants in Mexico found relative success with small businesses, government bureaucracy, and intellectual circles.
+By the 1810s, approximately 25,000 Chinese migrants in Mexico found relative success with small businesses, government bureaucracy, and intellectual circles.
 In the 1830s, the British and Dutch colonial governments also imported South Asians to work as indentured servants to places such as Trinidad and Tobago, Suriname, Curaçao and British Guiana (later renamed Guayana).
 At the turn of the nineteenth and twentieth centuries, Japanese immigrants reached Brazil and Peru.
 Much like the Chinese, the Japanese often worked as indentured servants and low wage workers for planters.
 Japanese work contracts were notably more short term than those of the Chinese and the process was closely monitored by the Japanese government to dissuade abuse and foul play.
 In both cases, the influx of Asian migrant workers was to fill the void left in the Latin American work forces after the abolition of slavery.
 Employers of all kinds were desperate for a low cost replacement for their slaves so those who did not participate in any illegal slave operations turned to the Asian migrants.